reikatze/discord-mpv-rpc/README.md

 It includes:

-- IPC frame length/opcode validation
-- partial send/receive handling
+- A background reader every 250 ms while connected, on LuaJIT transports and the Unix LuaSocket fallback
+- Nonblocking reads that buffer fragmented headers and payloads
+- Frame length/opcode validation, a 1 MiB payload limit, and a 5-second timeout for incomplete incoming frames
+- Ping/pong handling, close-frame detection, and RPC error logging with the response nonce
 - UTF-8 → UTF-16 handling on Windows
-- reconnect backoff from 1 to 30 seconds
-- a reconnect-only watchdog while Discord is unavailable
+- Reconnect backoff from 1 to 30 seconds, checked by a one-second watchdog while disconnected
-- automatic republishing of the current activity after Discord reconnects
+- Automatic republishing of the current activity after a successful reconnect

-The normal presence engine does not use a periodic update timer.
+- Explicit JSON `null` when clearing activity; toggling off also closes the connection and stops its reader

+The normal presence engine does not periodically resend activity.
+The reader checks incoming local IPC data; the reconnect watchdog only runs while disconnected.
+These are separate from TMDb/wsrv HTTP requests.

+On Windows without LuaJIT, the fallback lacks background reads.
+Automatic detection during otherwise unchanged playback therefore requires a LuaJIT-enabled mpv build.

 ## Usage